trek-view/basecamp/_posts/2021-09-17-reverse-engineering-gopro-360-file-format-part-2.md

 <img class="img-fluid" src="/assets/images/blog/2021-09-17/img-track0-5-grid-marked.jpg" alt="GoPro EAC video frame top track 0 and 5 marked" title="GoPro EAC video frame top track 0 and 5 marked" />

 Above are the two images in one track (0 at top, 5 at bottom).
-I have also added a grid to dispay the direction each cube face it projecting.
+I have also added a grid to display each cube annotated with its direction and rotation.

 You can create a video file of the two tracks in ffmpeg to get this frame like so: